andypotatohy/roast/README.md

 If you ONLY have a T2 MRI, put the T2 file in the first argument `'subj'` when you call roast, just like what you would do when you only have a T1.

-`'multiaxial'` -- use Multiaxial (a deep convolutional neural network) for segmentation.
+`'multiaxial'` -- use Multiaxial (deep convolutional neural networks) for segmentation.
 `'on' | 'off' (default)`
-For heads with abnormal anatomies such as a lesion, SPM usually cannot output a correct segmentation that captures the lesions.
-You can use a pre-trained deep convolutional neural network known as the Multiaxial for modeling these abnormal anatomies.
+For heads with abnormal anatomies such as a lesion, SPM usually cannot output a correct segmentation that captures the lesions, and fails to align the head to the MNI space.
+In this case, you can use pre-trained deep convolutional neural networks known as the Multiaxial for modeling these abnormal anatomies.
 To use Multiaxial instead of SPM for segmentation, simply turn on this option.
 See [Example 17](#example-17).
-Note if you turn on `'multiaxial'`, please do not provide any T2 image (just providing T1 is enough), as Multiaxial only works with T1 images.
+If you turn on `'multiaxial'`, please do not provide any T2 image (just providing T1 is enough), as Multiaxial only works with T1 images.
+Also if you turn on `'multiaxial'`, SPM will be disabled, and another open-source toolbox [NiftyReg](https://github.com/KCL-BMEIS/niftyreg) will be called to register the head MRI into the MNI space.

-`'manual_gui'` — Manually select anatomical landmarks and guide electrode placement using a 3D GUI.
-`'on' | 'off' (default)` When set to 'on', this option opens an interactive 3D graphical user interface that allows you to manually select anatomical landmarks such as the nasion, inion, and ears for accurate affine alignment to MNI space.
-In addition to helping with landmark selection, the GUI also enables you to visualize and adjust electrode placement to ensure proper positioning, which is especially useful for subjects with abnormal anatomies or lesions where automated methods may fail.
-This manual approach provides full control over the alignment and electrode setup process and should be used in place of automatic methods like SPM or Multiaxial when precise manual intervention is needed.
+Note if `'multiaxial'` is turned on, and the head MRI does not cover the lower head, we do not recommend you to place any electrodes on the lower head or on the neck.
+But if you have to do this with this MRI, please turn off `'multiaxial'` and do some zeropadding (see below) so that SPM will be called to extend the MRI to the lower head.

+`'manualGui'` — 3D GUI that allows users to manually select anatomical landmarks.
+`'on' | 'off' (default)`
+For heads with abnormal anatomies such as a lesion, you may want to manually check if the automated registration from either SPM or NiftyReg worked well.
+To do this, you can open an interactive 3D graphical user interface (GUI) that allows you to visually check if the landmarks look good on the individual head ([Example X](#example-x)).
+If not, it means the registration did not work well, and you can adjust it by clicking the "Modify" button in the GUI to manually click the anatomical landmarks
+(Nasion, Inion, Right Ear, Left Ear, just follow the program step by step).
+Note if you manually select the landmarks, ROAST will re-align the head MRI to the MNI space based on the landmarks you select, overwrite any registration computed by SPM or niftyReg, and reset the headers in the [`"_MNI.nii"` images](#51-outputs-of-roast).

 `'meshOptions'` -- advanced options of ROAST, for controlling mesh parameters (see [Example 18](#example-18)).